rolinmb/img-process/README.md

 main.go -> Reading .png files with golang's native libaries; so far just takes an image and converts it to ascii representation output to your terminal;
 may need ot zoom out a lot to see the full image generated.
 Will compartmentalize this feature as a separate function.
 Initially inspired by the tutorial (here.)[https://golangdocs.com/golang-image-processing]

+bg1i.png and cramer.png supplied as demo images; bg1i_terminal_06202023_440PMCST.png is the terminal output from processing bg1i.png